DevExpress-Examples/web-reporting-content-security-policy/README.md

 <!-- default badges end -->
 # Reporting for Web - Content Security Policy in Single-Page Applications (Angular, React, Vue)

-This repository contains sample Angular, React, and Vue projects with enabled Content Security Policy for DevExpress Reporting Components.
+This repository contains sample projects that activate Content Security Policy for DevExpress Reporting Components.
+Project for the following platforms are included: Angular, React, and Vue.

 >[!Important]
 >Code in this example is not production-ready.
-Use these projects as a testing playground intended for experimenting with various CSP settings.
+Each project serves as a playground where you can experiment with various CSP settings.

 A [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) is an additional layer of security built into most modern browsers.
 It allows the browser to recognize and mitigate certain types of risks, including Cross-Site Scripting (XSS) and data injection attacks.
-These attacks include, but are not limited to, data theft, page spoofing, and malware distribution.
+These attacks may aim to steal data, distribute malware, and direct users to spoof pages/sites.

 The following code snippet shows the minimum required CSP for Reporting Components: